When should you bring your child to the ER? And when is it safe to stay home?

 Children have strong immune responses, and while a high fever feels scary, if your child is well-appearing, it is likely your child’s appropriate response to the infection.

 You do not need to always treat fever, but often it makes your children (and you!) feel better to do so.
 If your child does not have any allergies you can use Ibuprofen then Acetaminophen, one then the other, every three to four hours, to keep fevers down.
-They are different kinds of medication and if you follow the dosing and time limitations, you will not be in danger of overdosing on either.
+They are different kinds of medication and if you follow the dosing and time limitations (six hours between doses of the SAME medication), you will not be in danger of overdosing on either.

 Here is a handy reference with their dosing for your child’s weight (not age).